Traffic View

 This feature allows the user to merge .cubx files.
 This process consists in bringing together in one file all the packets from the different source files, order them chronologically and — for the case of Zigbee frames — detect duplicates and mark them with a comment or delete them.

-To use this feature click on menu Tools > Merge Captures or press Ctrl+M on your keyboard, after this action a dialog window will appear on your screen; In the toolbar area of the window there is the Add Capture button, that allows you to add the capture files to merge to a list, a maximum of ten files is allowed to be added to the list, as a second option is the Remove button that works once the capture files have been loaded, and has the function of removing one of the files of the list, just clicking the item you want to delete and then clicking the Remove button on the toolbar, next to it is the Remove All button, that clears the element list just pressing this button or with the Ctrl+Delete combination on your keyboard.
+or press Ctrl+M on your keyboard, after this action a dialog window will appear on your screen; In the toolbar area of the window there is the Add Capture button, that allows you to add the capture files to merge to a list, a maximum of ten files is allowed to be added to the list, as a second option is the Remove button that works once the capture files have been loaded, and has the function of removing one of the files of the list, just clicking the item you want to delete and then clicking the Remove button on the toolbar, next to it is the Remove All button, that clears the element list just pressing this button or with the Ctrl+Delete combination on your keyboard.
 Finally there is a combo box with 2 options, the default option Comment Duplicates that adds a comment to those packets that are duplicated, and the Remove Duplicates option that deletes those packets that appear more than once in the merged capture file.

 Once you have a list of selected files click the Merge Captures button at the bottom right of the window, after this action, a browse window will appear for you to indicate where do you want to save the merged file and how you want to name it, then save it.

-Once the new file is generated a notification will appear asking if you want to open the new merged file, if you accept press the Yes button, and the new file will be loaded on the Traffic View, if you want to open it later, press the No button or just close the notification, following this action the merged file list will be cleared, letting you make a new merge if needed.
+Once the new file is generated a notification will appear asking if you want to open the new merged file, if you accept press the Yes button, and the new file will be loaded on the Traffic View, if you want to open it later, press the No button or just close the notification, following this action the merged the file list will be cleared, letting you make a new merge if needed.

 Auto Scroll and Selection

-The Traffic View features two options that are useful to track the latest packet on the grid, these options are Auto Scroll and Auto Select.
+The Traffic View features two options that are useful to track the latest packet on the grid, this options are Auto Scroll and Auto Select.
 The Auto Scroll option moves the scroll position to bring into view the latest packet captured, while the Auto Select option selects the latest captured package (which also brings its contents into the Packet View).
-To activate or deactivate these options, use its corresponding toolbar toggle buttons (see the figure below).
+To activate or deactivate this options, use its corresponding toolbar toggle buttons (see the figure below).

 Commenting Packets